Travel Tips > Travel Advice - Know before you go > Ski and Snowboard Checklist

 The most important reason for buying ski insurance is to provide cover for emergency medical expenses if you have an accident on the slopes, which could easily add up to thousands of pounds.

 Once you have bought ski insurance you can start thinking about the other things you need to do to prepare for your ski holiday.
-The FCO has produced a ski checklist to help you prepare for the slopes.
+The FCDO has produced a ski checklist to help you prepare for the slopes.

 Before you go:

-- Get the right ski insurance.
-When buying ski insurance make sure it covers all activities you might participate in e.g. sleigh rides, bob sleigh, Heli Skiing, snowboarding etc and check the small print for any hidden clauses e.g. “only covered off piste with a guide”
+Be aware that when you ski and snowboard you are exerting energy at high altitudes which means that your body may tire faster than usual because you are not getting enough oxygen. - Get the right ski insurance.
+When buying ski insurance make sure it covers all activities you might participate in e.g. sleigh rides, bob sleigh, Heli Skiing, snowboarding etc and check the small print for any hidden clauses e.g. "only covered off piste with a guide"

 When you’re there: